-If grades for any resit assessments are less than 40% the student must retake the module.
-A student who fails a module at the first examination will be required to resit that module at the next available opportunity.
-If following a resit opportunity a student has still not satisfied the module requirements they will be required to re-attend the module.
-The mark for a module with resit components or which has been re-attended will be capped at 40% or at the original mark whichever is the higher.
+- a) In order to pass a module a student must obtain a minimum of 50% in each individual element of the assessment and a minimum weighted average of 50%. - b) A student who fails a module at the first assessment will be required to be re-assessed in that module at a time agreed by the Programme Director. - c) The mark for a module with re-sit components or which has been re-attended will be capped at 50% or at the original mark whichever is the higher.